kzurawel/famicomparty/content/book/01-briefhistory/index.md

 +++
-title = "A Brief Introduction to the NES" weight = 10
+title = "1.
+A Brief Introduction to the NES" weight = 10
 +++